atbcb/ICTTestingBaseline/docs/07Images.md

 ### Test Instructions for 4.2.1
 1. Review the role of the decorative image.
 1. Check that the role is presentation.
 An acceptable alternate method is an empty accessible name/description.

 #### Test Results
 * If any of the above checks fail, then this SC fails

+### Selector
+Icon Fonts

+### Test Instructions for 1.1.1
+1. Check that the icon font has aria-hidden set to true. <<Kathy question: does role="presenation" work here?
+2. Check that meaningful icon fonts have a text equivalent (accessible name/description).

+#### Test Results
+* If any of the above checks fail, then this SC fails